GracebabesDupsy/CAPSTONE_PROJECT/README.md

 Data Slicers and Filters: Incorporated slicers for dynamic filtering, allowing stakeholders to interact with the data (e.g., view sales by region, subscription types, or specific time periods).
 Data Visualization: Presented complex insights through charts, graphs, and other visuals, making trends and patterns easily understandable.
 [Download here](https//www.microsoft.com)

-4. Github
+ 4. GITHUB

  Purpose: Is a versatile plateform for coding, collaboration, learning, and showcasing projects

  Key Uses:
  Portfolio Building: To build portfolio or to showcase/ demonstrate one's work
  Collaboration: Enables teams to work togetheron the same project

 ## EXPLORATORY DATA AnNALYSIS